Never Miss a Chance to Do the Most Good

 Helene Relief Efforts

-The Salvation Army is responding to this historic disaster by providing emergency aid, food, drinks, and emotional and spiritual care to survivors and rescue workers in the affected areas.
+The Salvation Army's initial response to Helene was to provide food, drinks, and emotional and spiritual care to survivors and rescue workers.

 North Carolina Response